About

 I’m also a Psychology Board approved supervisor and Fellow of the Australian Psychological Society College of Clinical Psychologists. -

-Body-centred psychotherapy
+Somatic psychotherapy

-During this period, I also trained in Trauma-Informed Stabilisation Treatment and other psychodynamic and interpersonal neurobiology approaches, building on earlier studies in EMDR Level 1 and various cognitive-behavioural and mindfulness-based modalities.
+During this period, I also assisted in SP Level 1 and 2 courses, was mentored by Dr Andy Harkin in an SP trainer-in-training role, and completed additional training in Trauma-Informed Stabilization Treatment and other psychodynamic and interpersonal neurobiology modalities, building on earlier studies in various cognitive-behavioural and mindfulness-based approaches.

 Somatic movement education